Current students must register through the Recorder’s Office, which also oversees student files and posts grades.

 Indiana Law students can build their own plan of study by taking classes from a number of different areas, or they can choose an area of focus.

-Description This course will introduce students to the fundamental issues involved in real estate transactions, including: (a) purchase and sale agreements; (b) closing real estate transactions, including contingencies, deeds, title insurance, surveys, physical and environmental inspections, zoning, easements, covenants and restrictions; (c) leases and landlord-tenant law; and (d) mortgages and deeds of trust.
-The focus will be different from the courses on Real Estate Finance and Real Estate Development, with some but very little overlap.
-The materials will include cases, analytical and practical essays, and examples of both residential and commercial transaction documents as a vehicle to focus on major legal and economic considerations underlying the drafting and negotiation of the transactions.
+Description This course will introduce students to the fundamental issues involved in real estate transactions, including: (a) agency agreements with real estate brokers; (b) contracts for the purchase and sale of real estate; and (c) closing a real estate purchase transactions, including financing, inspections, condition of title, zoning and other contingencies, deeds and other closing documents, and the role of title insurance and surveys.
+If time permits, we also will look at the basics of real estate lease transactions, including both residential and commercial leasing.
+The focus will be different from the courses on Real Estate Finance and Real Estate Development, with virtually no overlap.
+The materials will include a textbook with illustrative cases, analytical and practical essays; a complimentary book providing an anatomy of a real estate transaction, which includes and explains the documents involved in an actual real estate purchase and sale transaction; and complimentary handouts from the professor of cases, sample legal documents, and other materials to update, round out or enhance the published materials.
 There will be a traditional final exam, but if time and class size permits there may be one or two drafting or negotiation exercises that would factor into students# grade.
-Updated 3/2012

 Faculty R. O'Bryan